fatjetagashi/Siguri_t-_dh-nave_Gr5/README.md

   - Create a class named RailFence.java
   - Run the program
   - Choose the option you need
-  - Enter text based on the selected option( plaintext to encrypt or cipher text to decrypt)
+  - Enter text based on the selected option( plaintext to encrypt or ciphertext to decrypt)
   - Enter the key
   - See the results